yduf/yduf.github.io/_posts/2018-09-07-self-documentation.md

 title: “My Code is Self-Documenting”
 tags: software doc
 ---
 > Self-documenting code is one of the biggest documentation myths in the software industry.
-This view generally conflates documentation with code comments. - [post](http://ericholscher.com/blog/2017/jan/27/code-is-self-documenting/)
+This view generally conflates documentation with code comments. - [“My Code is Self-Documenting”](http://ericholscher.com/blog/2017/jan/27/code-is-self-documenting/)

 I’d like to make two arguments in this post:
 - Code comments have value,